TV antennas are not high cost items, but DIY units often work as well as store bought units.

 Most TV antennas are built from aluminum, including both commercial and homemade DIY units.

-Items Needed To Make a Homemade TV Antenna
+Items Needed To Make a Homemade DIY TV Antenna

 - Plastic Clothes Hanger